History of the Institute

 Background

-Establishment of the II.
+Foundation of the II.
 Institute for Theoretical Physics

-Harry Lehman, who was granted emeritus status in 1985, was succeeded by Hermann Nicolai.
+Harry Lehman (emeritus 1985), was succeeded by Hermann Nicolai.
 Appointed in 1987, Nicolai established supersymmetry as a research focus.
-Rudolf Haag was granted emeritus status in 1987 and succeeded by Klaus Fredenhagen (1990), whose work investigated the renormalization of quantum field theories on curved spacetimes.
-Hermann Nicolai, who had previously declined an appointment in Karlsruhe, left the institute in 1995 to become director of the Max Planck Institute for Gravitational Physics (Albert Einstein Institute) in Golm.
+Rudolf Haag, who became emeritus in 1987, was in 1990 succeeded by Klaus Fredenhagen, whose work investigated the renormalization of quantum field theories on curved spacetimes.
+Hermann Nicolai, who had previously declined an appointment in Karlsruhe, left the institute in 1995 to become director of the Albert Einstein Institute in Golm.

-Following preliminary work completed by Peter Stichel (from 1959), the appointment of Gustav Kramer in 1961 led to the establishment of a larger research group in the field of phenomenology.
-This group was later expanded through the appointment of further professors (Kurt Meetz in 1965, Bruno Renner in 1970, Frank Steiner in 1974, Jochen Bartels in 1978).
-Stichel, Meetz, and Steiner later pursued appointments in Bielefeld, Bonn, and Ulm, respectively.
+In addition to the more formal aspects of quantum field theory, particle phenomenology was established as a central resesarch field at the institute.
+This involves the development of methods of quantum field theoretical perturbation theory and their application to the analysis of experimental data, here in particular those from the ring accelerator DESY, later from DORIS, PETRA and finally from HERA.
+Following initial work by Peter Stichel (from 1959), the appointment of Gustav Kramer in 1961 thereby laid the foundation for the establishment of a larger research group in this area, which was later expanded by further professors (Kurt Meetz in 1965, Bruno Renner in 1970, Frank Steiner in 1974, Jochen Bartels in 1978).
+Stichel, Meetz, and Steiner later accepted appointments in Bielefeld, Bonn, and Ulm, respectively.
 Renner died in an accident.
-Kramer and Bartels were also offered appointments elsewhere — in Wuppertal and Leipzig, respectively — but chose to decline these.
+Kramer and Bartels were also offered appointments elsewhere — in Wuppertal and Leipzig, respectively — but chose to decline.

 More Recent Developments: String Theory and Astroparticle Physics